allandx/terraform/README.md

 - Both developers and QA roles requires identical permissions to access resources corresponding to their respective products – Alpha, Beta, and Gamma.
 The IAM group names also align with the product teams’ team for easy reference
 - 1 environment - dev
 - As per best practice, remote backend in S3 is configured under `providers.tf`, however code is being developed locally for now
-- Permission policies attached to the user groups based on the products they are working on
+- Permission policies attached to the user groups based on the product team or the products they are working on(for e.g. iam users working on product alpha would be placed in iam group `Alpha`).
+This is aligned with AWS IAM best practices.

 ### Quickstart
 To create resources